Hours

 For the Skirball Cultural Center, which opened in 1996, the performing arts serve as a vehicle to explore and forge connections among individuals, cultures, and communities in engaging, inclusive, and memorable ways.

-Seeking Five Types of Experiences:
+Seeking Four Types of Experiences:

 1. Mainstage